Nukini rapé | Inga Huito | Spirit protector | #17

-Along the lush green banks of the Rio Poa, lives a very special group of indigenous peoples, known as the Nukini.
+The Nukini tribe lives Along the lush green banks of the Moa River.
 Their language comes from the Pano linguistic root.
-Found in the centre of Acre, Brazil this small tribe of 900 people live in the heart of the Amazon.
-This region also borders along Peru and Bolivia where dense tropical forests are filled with a floracopeia of medicinal and healing plants.
-The majority of the plants that are used for making medicines and handicrafts are gathered by the women of the tribe.
-The Rapé, from the Nukini is known to be filled with feminine power as they are often formulated and prepared by the women of the tribe.
-Many of their blends contain a flowery, fresh odour and offers a wonderful sense of grounding and clarity.
+Found in the center of the state of Acre in northwestern Brazil, this small tribe of 900 people has rich cultural expressions and a genuine lifestyle.
+All in harmony with the biodiverse most pristine native Amazon surroundings.
+This region also borders Peru and Bolivia where dense tropical forests are filled with sacred plant flora.
+The Rapé from the Nukini is known to be filled with feminine power since its women who often gather, select, formulate and prepare the plants for medicines and handicrafts.
+Many of their blends contain a flowery, fresh fragrance that offers a wonderful sense of grounding and clarity.

 What is Rapé?